 Configuration ⇒ Video

-You can watch the video below for VLAN configuration using Packet Tracer and also subscribe to our YouTube channel to support us!
+You can watch the video below for Virtual LAN configuration using Packet Tracer and also subscribe to our YouTube channel to support us!

 In this article, we have reviewed the Virtual LAN that allows us to use local networks more efficiently on Cisco or another brand of Switch.
 Using this structure, you can significantly increase your network traffic.
 Thanks for following us!